For those of you who are exhausted by repeated Forbidden messages on Apache 2.4

 In /etc/hosts, I've assigned the subdomain wp.localhost to 127.0.0.1.

-As you might expect, this is a subdomain for WordPress development.
+As you might expect, it's a development subdomain for WordPress.

 I was reusing a VM I had previously created with VirtualBox, so I thought I could skip these settings!

-This time I wanted to start Eclipse on the desktop in the VM and develop, so I rebooted the computer to use two displays.
+This time, I decided to develop using Eclipse on the desktop within the VM, so I restarted my computer to use two displays.

 This time's solution